Sale of Homes Policy

 Appealing decisions or actions

-If a client disagrees with a decision FACS had made, they should first discuss their concerns with a Client Service Officer.
-The next step, if they still believe FACS made the wrong decision is to ask for a formal review of the decision.
+If a client disagrees with a decision DCJ had made, they should first discuss their concerns with a Client Service Officer.
+The next step, if they still believe DCJ made the wrong decision is to ask for a formal review of the decision.
 For information on how reviews work, the client can ask the Client Service Officer for a copy of the factsheet appeals and reviewing decisions, or read the Clients Service Delivery and Appeals policy.

 A decision not to sell a home cannot be referred to the Housing Appeals Committee.